ezequielc97/Mapping-USMembersofCongress-Ideology-in-21stCentury/README.md

 DW-NOMINATE Scores are measures of legislators’ ideological positions in a basic space developed by Keith T. Poole and Howard Rosenthal.
 The proximity of two legislators in this space reflects the similarity of their voting records.
+The model assumes individual legislators have stable ideological positions over their congressional careers.
 As such, the distribution of the scores can be seen as a representation of polarization.
 The scores go along two dimensions.
 The primary dimension, which is the focus of this project, is the “left-right” dimension (sometimes called the “liberal-conservative” dimension).
 This single dimension correctly predicts the vast majority of legislators’ votes cast in modern Congresses in the United States.

 The scores for each dimension range from -1 (more ideologically left) to 1 (more ideologicaly right).
 The measures can be used to gauge at